Methodology & Limits

 We welcome corrections, false-positive examples, and source-quality reports.
 Contact contact@conflict-watch.net with the URL, the disputed claim, and supporting evidence.

-Advertising and affiliate links do not determine conflict scoring, cluster rankings, or AI-assisted summaries.
+Advertising and affiliate links do not determine conflict scoring, cluster rankings, ticker selection, or AI-assisted summaries.